Twin Cogenesis: Thermal history of mirror twin Higgs models

-As the twin cogenesis scenario is general, any mechanism which can avoid too much dark radiation without an explicit $\mathbb{Z}_2$ breaking, can realize the twin cogenesis.
+Twin cogenesis mechanism can apply to twin Higgs models which can avoid too much dark radiation.
 As illustrations, in this work we will show twin cogenesis in two simple setups: \bit \item We propose a new model in which a spontaneous $\mathbb{Z}_2$ symmetry breaking lifts the twin neutrino masses above $\mathcal{O}$(MeV), and thus has no contribution to the dark radiation. \item We realize the twin cogenesis in the fraternal twin Higgs setup with only one species of light twin tau neutrino which is consistent with the current limit on $\Delta N_{\rm eff}$. \eit

-However, to make the twin cogenesis scenario work, just avoiding the additional contribution to $\Delta N_{\rm eff}$ is not enough.
+However, just avoiding the additional contribution to $\Delta N_{\rm eff}$ is not enough to provide a valid twin cogenesis.
 The light twin states, e.g., twin electrons, or twin taus for the fraternal twin Higgs setup, will not annihilate and thus would overclose the Universe.
 Even for twin neutrinos with lifted masses around a few MeVs, although no longer contributing to $\Delta N_{\rm eff}$, they are stable and will be the dark matter candidate contributing too much to the relic density.
 Thus one needs to have a mechanism to dilute the energy in the twin sector.
 This can be achieved by a massive twin photon $\gamma^{\prime}$ kinetic mixing with the SM hypercharge, which will mediate the annihilation of light twin states to SM particles.
 To this end, we introduce a tiny Stueckelberg mass around 10~MeV to the twin photon $\gamma^{\prime}$ such that the it can decay into SM electron-positron pairs.
 The detail of mixing will be discussed in Section~\ref{sec:Pheno}.

 In the new model we proposed in Section~\ref{sec:T2H}, the twin neutrino masses are lifted to above $\mathcal{O}(10)$~MeV, and the mass hierarchy in the twin sector can be written as